More Slideshows from eMedicineHealth

 The Dangers of Poor Sleep?

-Lack of sleep can take a toll on nearly every aspect of daily life.
-Research has linked sleep deprivation to car accidents, relationship troubles, poor job performance, job-related injuries, memory problems, and mood disorders.
-Recent studies also suggest sleep disorders may contribute to heart disease, obesity, and diabetes.
+Lack of sleep can be life-threatening; for example, car accidents, personal problems, poor job performance, injuries, memory problems, and mood disorders have been linked to poor sleep.
+In addition, researchers have concluded sleep disorders likely contribute to heart disease, obesity, and diabetes.

 Symptoms of Sleep Disorders